 03. You Don’t Do Fun Things Or Date Nights Anymore.

 Time right?
 There never seems to be enough of it.
 Between kids, work, errands, and trying to squeeze in some you-time it’s easy for your relationship to be taken for granted and not be made a priority.
-It’s important to have fun and spend time together away from the stress of normal life.
+It’s important to have fun and spend time together away from the stress of normal life and to make time to have a fulfilling sex life.
 It’s important to prioritize your partner and your relationship.
 Reconnecting on a date night to get away from the banal can do wonders and help you reconnect and remember why you got together in the first place.
 Making a nice dinner reservation, getting dressed up and putting on some nice cologne can do wonders.

 04. You Don’t Miss Them When They’re Not Around.

 I’m not talking about missing them when they run to the store or anything like that.
 But if your partner goes away for a week and during that time you don’t miss them and you find yourself happier with them gone then that’s a big red flag and a sign that your relationship should end.
 Listen, we all need time alone and there’s nothing wrong with that.
 It’s really important to have personal time.
 It’s when we find ourselves happier, or even worse, only missing the things our partner often does for us while they are away that there may be a problem.

 05. Little Things Drive You Crazy.